 - you have responded to messages received from NHS Test and Trace (which will have been received via a combination of email, text, letter or phone call)

-There are two elements to the scheme, a standard payment and a discretionary payment.
-To qualify for a standard payment you must be in receipt of one of the following benefits:
+There are two elements to the scheme, main scheme payment and a discretionary scheme payment.
+To qualify for a main scheme payment you must currently be in receipt of one of the following benefits:

 - Universal Credit

 - Income-related Employment and Support Allowance

 If you are not receiving one of these benefits, but still meet all the other eligibility criteria, you can make an application for a discretionary payment.
 This is for individuals on a low income (regularly receiving gross earnings of less than £380 per week prior to the period of self-isolation) and are unable to work from home.

 For full details of the discretionary payment scheme please see our Test and Trace Support Payments Scheme policies.

 You will not be eligible for the scheme if:

 - you are a named contact of a person aged 16 or above who has tested positive for Coronavirus and you have received 2 vaccinations

 - you continue to receive full wages while you self-isolate